 The butter used in this tea is made from yak milk, as there is an abundance of yak in the Himalayan Mountains.
 The butter also helps prevent lips from chapping due to the dry mountain air.

 Making yak butter tea is easy and offers a unique experience (for those wishing to try it).
 Those who have visited the Himalayas may have become addicted to this warm, buttery, and salty tea and wish to learn to make it at home.

 - 1 tablespoon or 2 tea bags of black tea

 - 1/4 teaspoon of salt

 - 1/2 cup of whole milk

 Yak butter may prove extremely difficult to find, even for those living in a large city.
-Although the tea won't quite be authentic, it's okay to use cow butter.
-For those looking for a more "unusual" taste, try using goat butter which is monumentally easier to find than yak butter.
+Although the tea won't quite be authentic, it's OK to use cow butter.
+For those looking for a more "unusual" taste, try using goat butter, which is monumentally easier to find than yak butter.